bdraco/python-engineio-v3/docs/client.rst

 This package contains two Engine.IO clients:

-- The :func:`engineio.Client` class creates a client compatible with the standard Python library.
+- The :func:`engineio_v3.Client` class creates a client compatible with the standard Python library.
-- The :func:`engineio.AsyncClient` class creates a client compatible with the ``asyncio`` package.
+- The :func:`engineio_v3.AsyncClient` class creates a client compatible with the ``asyncio`` package.

 The methods in the two clients are the same, with the only difference that in